Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Introduction

 A case study can be the evolution of the sources of nebular emission as a merger proceeds, particularly the evolution of the fraction of shock-heated gas.
 Merger induced shocks in nearby tidally interacting galaxies are not only observed, but also predicted by hydrodynamical simulations of binary galaxy mergers (e.g. see \citealt{MonrealIbero:2010ko,Rich:2011is,Belfiore:2016dv} for observations and \citealt{Cox:2004hp} for simulations).
 As we get closer to coalescence, we expect significant shock heating to take place as a result of the mixing and collision of random gas orbits as well as the return of gas removed previously through tidal striping \citep{Cox2004GeneratingMergers}.
 Though, shocks have also been observed in early stage mergers \citep{Soto:2012hm}.
-In the earlier stages, shocks may be produced through different modes.
-In one mode, each of the interacting discs experiences a strong tidal force during the first passage.
+In the earlier stages, shocks may be produced through two different modes, which we call ``tidal mode" and ``direct collision mode".
+In the tidal mode, each of the interacting discs experiences a strong tidal force during the first passage.
 The maximum of this tidal force on each galaxy depends on their separation at pericenter, as well as the mass of the companion(s).
-Tidal force results in a gas flow toward the center of each disc \citep{Mihos1994TriggeringMergers,Barnes:1996bna}.
+Tidal force results in a gas flow toward the center of each disc (\citealt{Mihos1994TriggeringMergers,Barnes:1996bna}; \citealt{Barton2000TidallyGalaxies}).
 The inflowing gas may collide with the gas at lower radii at a high enough velocity to induce shocks.
 The inflowing gas may also reach the core and trigger (or enhance) starburst or Active Galactic Nucleus (AGN) generating strong outflows \citep{Ellison:2011fp,Scudder2012GalaxyKpc}.
 These outflows produce shocks as they blow into the interstellar medium (ISM).
-In this mode, more shocks are expected if the tidal force is stronger, so we anticipate to find higher shock emission when either the companion is more massive or the pericentric separation is smaller.
-In a different mode, collision of galaxies with certain geometries can result in a fast direct encounter of gaseous clouds of the ISM in the two discs, creating widespread shocks \citep{Vollmer:2012gr,Medling:2015eh}.
+In the tidal mode, more shocks are expected if the tidal force is stronger, so we anticipate to find higher shock emission when either the companion is more massive or the pericentric separation is smaller.
+On the other hand, in the direct collision mode, collision of galaxies with certain geometries can result in a fast direct encounter of gaseous clouds of the ISM in the two discs, creating widespread shocks \citep{Vollmer:2012gr,Medling:2015eh}.
 For both of these modes, The chain of events would begin after the first passage, but the timeline would depend on the mode.
-In the first mode, a merger-driven central starburst or AGN would produce shocks a few hundreds of Myrs after the first passage \citep{Ellison:2011fp,Scudder2012GalaxyKpc}.
-In the second mode, in which shock are due to the collision of gas clouds in head-on encounters (e.g. in UGC 12914/5), shock production would be immediate.
+In the tidal mode, a merger-driven central starburst or AGN would produce shocks a few hundreds of Myrs after the first passage \citep{Ellison:2011fp,Scudder2012GalaxyKpc}.
+In the direct collision mode (e.g. in UGC 12914/5), shock production would be immediate.
 Observing a sample of interacting galaxies and inspecting the relationship between encounter parameters and shock fraction would put new observational constraints on these speculations.